-A 10-Minute Exercise to Help You Figure Out What You Want in Life
+A Simple but Effective Exercise to Help You Figure Out What You Want in Life

 Having a clearly defined goal is key to reaching your dreams and aspirations.
 I believe that it’s the crucial element that turns abstract dreams into concrete reality.

-But, if you don’t know what you want, then how do you know where you’re going, right?
+But, what if you can’t figure out what you want in life, then how do you know where you’re going, right?
 More importantly, how do you know which step or action to take next?

 I hear from a lot of creatives & aspiring change-makers who tell me about their desire to start a business, write a book or change careers but the trouble is…they don’t know what they want.

 They struggle to commit to one path because they don’t know if it’s the best choice for them, or if it will bring them any closer to the joy and satisfaction they seek.